rudecs/openvcloud/docs/Monitoring/ResourceTracking/ResourceTracking.md

   ssh-add -l
   ```

-- In case your private key is not loaded, let's add them by first making sure ssh-agent is running, and then actually adding them:
+- In case your private key is not loaded, let's add it by first making sure **ssh-agent** is running, and then actually adding the key:

   ```shell
   eval $(ssh-agent)